Flex2power

 Offshore wind

-Technology concept/solution: Flex2power (previously called Flexifloat) is a slim and elastic floating steel foundation at sea for production of energy from renewable sources such as wind, waves and sun.
+Flex2power is a slim and elastic floating foundation of steel and concrete at sea for production of energy from renewable sources such as wind, waves and sun.
 The floating foundation is square with a distance of 306 meters between wind turbines in each corner, and the foundation will float on the sea like a blanket.
-The energy from the waves' movement of the foundation is converted into electricity via hydraulic systems and generators.
-Solar panels are mounted on top of each generator room and produce electricity from solar energy.
-The concept is unique because it combines energy production from several renewable sources by occupying a very small sea area.
+Wind, waves and currents causes the floating foundation to move 24/7.
+The energy from this movement is converted into electricity via hydraulic systems and generators.
+Solar panels are mounted on top of each generator-room and produce electricity from solar energy.
+The concept is unique because it combines energy production from several renewable sources by occupying a very small sea-area.
 This makes the concept both cost-effective and area-efficient.

-Partners: Flexible Floating Systems AS, IKM gruppen, University of Stavanger, FORCE Technology, SkyWind GmbH
+Flexible Floating Systems AS, IKM gruppen, University of Stavanger, Hentec AS, Vestas, Nøste AS, DNV

 Contact: Knut Høiland